-We have cried buckets of tears over days that turned into weeks that turned into years, yet we never donned black attire down a church aisle.
-Some may not know what I am referring to.
-But many do because I stopped hiding our loss when it became too exhausting to bear.
+We have cried buckets of tears for days that turned into weeks that turned into years, yet we never donned black attire down a church aisle.
+While some may not know what I am referring to, many do because I stopped hiding our loss when it became too exhausting to do so.

 The person we lost is still alive.

 Maybe you know what I am feeling.
 Maybe you have felt the gut wrenching pain of abandonment or dealt with the overwhelming pain from a loved ones’ addiction.
 It is rejection on top of loss.
 This person chooses to leave you.
-Their sin, their addiction, their pride is more important than you.
+Their sin, their addiction, their pride seems more important to them than you are.
 And that stings.

 Years of deception and manipulation cause you to question what was ever real.
 And once questionable behavior now makes sense.